-If you change your mind about who should have the role of executor, an Elder Lawyer in Chandler at Citadel Law Firm can offer assistance.
+If you change your mind about who should have the role of executor, we can offer assistance.
 As life changes, so can relationships.
 The last thing you want is for someone who has become an enemy to still hold the role of executor for your will after you have passed on.
 If this is a change that must be done quickly, don’t hesitate to call us right now.

 If you are involved in the settling of an estate as an heir or another interested party, you may have grounds to petition the probate court to appoint a new executor.
 This generally occurs when the will’s administrator or executor mishandles an estate.
 They have a legal and moral obligation to follow the rules of Arizona, which includes the requirement that they deal fairly and honestly with the distribution of the estate’s assets.
 They are also obligated to pay the estate’s debts before distributing the assets.

-If a beneficiary has suffered a loss because of the executor, or if party is owed money by the estate, they can hire a member of our team to protect their rights.
-We can also file a claim against the executor to recover damages.
+If a beneficiary has suffered a loss because of the executor, or if party is owed money by the estate, they can hire a member of our team at The Citadel Law Firmto protect their rights.
+An AZ elder lawyer in Chandler can also file a claim against the executor to recover damages.

 When an Executor is Incompetent or Engages in Misconduct